Updated July 9, 2020.

 As someone who provides training to web designers and developers on website accessibility and provides accessibility services through my client-based business, I need to practice what I preach.
 I am committed to making this website accessible and in compliance with Web Content Accessibility Guidelines (WCAG) and good usability practices.

 - I am also checking the site for accessibility issues and correcting them as I find them.
-I then plan to have the site tested by another accessibility professional.

 - I periodically check the site with a screen reader and will continue to do so when any new functionality is added.

 - I have manually coded all forms on the site to make them accessible.
 I have also alerted MailerLite about this issue and asked that they add labels to fields on all of the forms they create for use on customers’ websites.

 - I have added explanatory text to hyperlinks specifically for screen readers, so that those users can easily distinguish hyperlinks with the same link text from one another and understand the purpose of hyperlinks.